 This case talks about the growth strategies at A2B, an extremely large sweet shop chain in India.
 Despite being hit by anti-Tamil riots in 1979 in which their business got affected and the family had to relocate to Chennai from Tamil Nadu, A2B could establish its sweet business in 1980.
-It has branches worldwide now, with its outlets located even in the US, Malaysia and Singapore.
-In the light of increased attention over beautiful growth of A2B in India and overseas, substantial recognition needs to be paid to the ways in which their business grew.
-The case is predominantly used to bring to the table the significant aspects that triggered A2B's growth and to fathom the relevance of various management strategies in Indian sweet market scenario.
-The other objective is to experience the teachings from the business growth situations and to enhance the scholars to ponder over further strategies which A2B can use cross borders in a longer term.
-The study suggests market growth models in order to expand the work business in time.
-As Grundy (2006) preached the importance of Michael Porter model for MBA students, the case has been developed as an important teaching tool for imparting domain-specific knowledge (porters five forces model) to the undergraduate and postgraduates' students in management.
+It has branches worldwide now, with its outlets located even in the US, Malaysia, and Singapore.
+In the light of increased attention over the beautiful growth of A2B in India and overseas, substantial recognition needs to be paid to how their business grew.
+The case is predominantly used to bring to the table the significant aspects that triggered A2B's growth and to fathom the relevance of various management strategies (Chaturvedi, 2020) in the Indian sweet market scenario.
+The other objective is to experience the teachings from the business growth situations and to enhance the scholars to ponder over further management strategies which A2B can use across borders in the longer term.
+The study suggests market growth models expand the work business in time.
+As Grundy (2006) preached the importance of the Michael Porter model for MBA students, the case has been developed as an important teaching tool for imparting domain-specific knowledge (porters five forces model) to undergraduate and postgraduates students in management.